MichaelAllen1966/1807_stroke_pathway/README.md

 # 1807_stroke_pathway
-Use of simulation and machine learning in stroke audit
+Simulation and machine learning modelling for acute stroke pathway leading to thrombolysis